kgsantosh770/Automatic-Attendance/README.md

 3. More the trained images, more is the accuracy.

     To increse the no.of images to be scanned:

-    Increse the number at line 22 in "face_scanner.py"
+        Increse the number, at line 22 in "face_scanner.py"

+4. In "faceDetector.py", increse and change the id's based on your data.

-4. Run the "main.py"
+5. Run the "main.py"